marianobordonuy/fuels_uy_api/README.md

 ## Response

-Te folowing structire is show on the response:
+The following structure is shown in the response:

 source:"URSEA"
-*Source of current fuel prices* fuel_type:"Premium 97 30S"
+*Source of current fuel prices*

+fuel_type:"Premium 97 30S"
 *Fuel Type*

 pep:70.01
-*PEP = Precio Ex Planta de Ancap* pmit:71.55
+*PEP = Precio Ex Planta de Ancap*

+pmit:71.55
-*PMIT = Precio Máximo Intermedio Transitorio* pvp:79.85
+*PMIT = Precio Máximo Intermedio Transitorio*

+pvp:79.85
 *PVP = Precio máximo de Venta al Público*
-*This is the final price on the market* currency:"UYU"
+*This is the final price on the market*

+currency:"UYU"
 *Currency on the response*

 request:"premium97"
 *Internal code for mapping*

 since:"2022-09-01T03:00:00.000Z"
 *Since when the price is available*